Gdoc/Admin

 This chart looks at the change in marriages from a different angle and answers the question: How likely were people of different generations to be married by a given age?

-In many rich countries there are statistical records going back several generations, allowing us to estimate marriage rates by age and year of birth.
-The chart here uses those records to give marriage rates by age and year of birth for five cohorts of men in England and Wales.
+Some countries have statistical records going back several generations, which allow us to estimate marriage rates by age and year of birth.
+The charts here show this data for women and men born in England and Wales as early as 1900.

-The trend is stark.
-English men in more recent cohorts are much less likely to have married, and that’s true at all ages.
+The trend is stark: women and men from England and Wales born in recent decades are much less likely to have married, and that’s true at all ages.

-There are two causes for this: an increasing share of people in younger cohorts are not getting married; and younger cohorts are increasingly choosing to marry later in life.
-We explore this second point below.
+There are two causes for this: an increasing share of people in later cohorts are not getting married, and a higher share of people in later cohorts marry later in life.

 People are marrying later

-There has been a ‘decoupling’ of parenthood and marriage
+There has been a ‘decoupling’ of marriage and parenthood

-The share of children born outside of marriage has increased substantially in almost all OECD countries
+Higher shares of children are born outside of marriage in most rich countries

-The increase in cohabitation is the result of the two changes that we discussed above: fewer people are choosing to marry and those people who do get married tend to do so when they are older and often live with their partner before getting married.
-In the UK, for example, 85% of people who get married cohabited first.5
+The increase in cohabitation is the result of the two changes that we discussed above: fewer people are choosing to marry, and those people who do get married tend to do so when they are older and often live with their partner before getting married.
+In England and Wales, for example, around 90% of people who got married in 2022 cohabited first.

-Long-run data on the share of people living in cohabitation across countries is not available, but some related data points are: in particular, the proportion of births outside marriage provides a relevant proxy measure, allowing comparisons across countries and time; if more unmarried people are having children, it suggests that more people are entering long-term cohabiting relationships without first getting married.
+Long-run cross-national data on the share of couples cohabiting is not available, but some related data is.
+In particular, the proportion of births outside marriage provides a useful proxy measure, allowing comparisons across countries and time.
+If more unmarried people are having children, it suggests that more people are entering long-term cohabiting relationships without first getting married.
 It isn’t a perfect proxy – as we’ll see below, rates of single parenting have also changed, meaning that rates of births outside marriage will not match perfectly with cohabitation rates – but it provides some information regarding the direction of change.

 The chart here shows the percentage of all children who were born to unmarried parents.